apache/thrift/lib/haxe/README.md

 Current status
 ========================
 - tested with Haxe C++ target
-- socket transport, binary protocol available
+- transports: socket
+- protocols: binary, JSON
 - tutorial client and server available
 - cross-test client and server available

 Further developments
 ========================
-- add JSON protocol, update tutorial and tests accordingly
 - add HTTP transport, update tutorial and tests accordingly
 - improve to work with C#, Java and JavaScript Haxe/OpenFL targets
 - improve to work with more (ideally all) Haxe/OpenFL targets